Videographing Kitty Van Der Heidjen’s visit to Siem Reap for UNICEF

 The video was a challenge as the project hadn’t been launched in Cambodia and no one had experience of teaching the activity.
 I worked closely with Bunly and the communications team at UNICEF to find solutions to make a training video that clearly explains the process of running the activity in a classroom, so that teachers across Cambodia understand how to set up and run the activity in their classrooms.
 The team at UNICEF were very happy with results.

-You can watch the video below and you can see more examples of training videos here and more examples of my work as an NGO videographer here.
+You can watch the video above and you can see more examples of training videos here and more examples of my work as an NGO videographer here.

 On Location as a Camera Assistant and Drone Pilot for CNN in Cambodia